Palermo street art, where are you?

 The works of Yuri Romagnoli (aka Hoppn) are easily recognizable and signed with his first name written in Cyrillic: ЮРИЙ.
 His signature bicycles can’t be missed on the walls of Piazza Caracciolo.

 Why bicycles?
 Read this interview with the artist to find the answer.

 In fact, Piazza Caracciolo and nearby streets look more like a street art gallery than just an ordinary city block.
 Some works are signed and/or easily recognizable while others remain unknown.

-With nearby construction, the entire mural is impossible to see now.
-Here is the link to the full view from Collettivo FX website.
+Sadly, with nearby construction, the entire mural was impossible to see back in the day.
 The mural’s title refers to the symbol of the city The Genius of Palermo.

 The Genius of Palermo (aka Genio) is one of the city symbols and the laic patron of Palermo.
 He was the ancient numen and genius loci of the Sicilian capital.

 Collettivo FX (Collective FX) was formed in 2010 with the intent to pollute the concrete.
 The basis of their graffitis is Article 9 of the Italian Constitution: The Republic promotes the development of culture and scientific and technical research.
 It safeguards the natural landscape and the historical and artistic heritage of the Nation.

 Astro Naut is a street artist who began painting in the streets of Madrid in 2008.